John and Matthew Gaudreau are mourned by the hockey community, family and friends at their funeral

 The driver, who faces two counts of death by auto, along with reckless driving, possession of an open container and consuming alcohol in a motor vehicle, has been jailed pending a Sept.
 13 hearing.

-“I urge everyone to not drink and drive,” said Madeline Gaudreau, Matthew's wife.
-“Find a ride.
-Please don’t put another family through this torture.”
+“I urge everyone to never drink and drive," said Madeline Gaudreau, Matthew’s wife.
+“Call a ride.
+Please do not put another family through this torture.
+The loss of Matty and John will leave a hole in the family, with his close friends, the community for eternity.”

-A GoFundMe to support Madeline, who is pregnant with the couple's first child, has surpassed $645,000, with donations from nearly 9,000 people pouring in, many from NHL players and their families.
+A GoFundMe to support Madeline Gaudreau, who is pregnant with the couple's first child, has surpassed $645,000, with donations from nearly 9,000 people pouring in, many from NHL players and their families.

+The funeral Mass was full of emotion, with the brothers' caskets sitting side by side in the church, much like their twin-sized beds in their childhood home in Carneys Point, New Jersey.
+While sharing memories of their husbands, their widows repeatedly mentioned John and Matthew's inseparable bond.

+“John took care of Matty, and Matty would take care of John,” Madeline Gaudreau said.
+"Meredith said it best: You do not hear one name without the other.
+They were so extremely proud of each other.”

+Meredith Gaudreau's father, Ed Morris, speaking on behalf of the family, said the only goal moving forward is to attempt to replicate how the Gaudreau brothers lived.

+“John and Matty will be so happy if the world learned about how they lived their life and we all improved our lives as a result,” Morris said afterward.
+"That’s the greatest gift we can give John, Matt and the Gaudreaus, who are in deep pain.”

-John and Matthew have been mourned across the sports world, including in Columbus, Ohio, where Gaudreau signed a free-agent deal in 2022 with the small-market Blue Jackets over more lucrative free-agent offers from other teams, including the New Jersey Devils.
-Fans and Blue Jackets players gathered last week for an emotional candlelight vigil, and a similar gathering was held in Calgary.
+John and Matthew Gaudreau have been mourned across the sports world, including in Columbus, Ohio, where the older Gaudreau signed in 2022 as a free agent with the small-market Blue Jackets over more lucrative free-agent offers from other teams.

+“He did it to be closer to his family, plain and simple," Meredith Gaudreau said.
+"He wanted his parents and his siblings to be able to see more games and spend more time with us and our baby on the way.”

+Fans and Blue Jackets players gathered last week for an emotional candlelight vigil, and a similar gathering was held in Calgary, where John Gaudreau played his first eight professional seasons with the Flames.

 The brothers' lives have been celebrated on social media since their deaths.
 Katie Gaudreau, the little sister who was supposed to get married the day after the brothers were killed, posted pictures of her family in happier times.